 Here’s how the green card number is typically formatted:

-- NBC2004551423: This example shows that the case was handled by the National Benefits Center, it was received in fiscal year 2020, on the 45th workday, and the unique case number is 51423.
+- NBC2004551423: This example shows that the National Benefits Center handled the case, USCIS received it in fiscal year 2020, on the 45th workday, and the unique case number is 51423.

 What’s on the Rest of the Card?